 The beach wheelchair itself is a 'Sandcruiser’, recommended and approved as a beach mobility aid by the Disabled Surfers Association of Australia.
 It is ideal for people who have mobility limitations, including those with permanent disability, temporary disability or those with reduced mobility due to age.

-The trial was an overwhelming success with strong positive feedback from users encouraging the continuation of this service for at least the summer 2016/2017 period and beyond.
+The trial was an overwhelming success with strong positive feedback from users encouraging the continuation of this service.
 ALSC have offered our support to make this happen.

 Some of the media relating to the trial: